Da Lat: South Vietnamese era

 The South Vietnamese National Military Academy graduated its first class of future leaders in 1950.
 There was also an aviation school at Cam Ly Airport.

 In the mid-1950s, the Vietnamese Scout Association established their national training grounds at Da Lat.

 The only major involvement Da Lat had during the Vietnam War was during the 1968 Tet Offensive.
 Fierce battles raged from January 31 to February 9, 1968.
 Most of the fighting took place between the South Vietnamese/American MP units stationed in Da Lat and the Việt Cộng (VC) forces.
 Defeats and victories alternated between the two during the sporadic-yet-intense battles.

 Communist Vietnam

-South Vietnam eventually came under communistic rule and was merged with the Democratic Republic of Vietnam, where the Socialist Republic of Vietnam was constructed and also experienced the Đổi Mới reforms along with the rest of the country.
+South Vietnam eventually fell under communist rule and was merged with the Democratic Republic of Vietnam, where the Socialist Republic of Vietnam was constructed and also experienced the Đổi Mới reforms along with the rest of the country.

 During the communist era of Vietnam (the Socialist Republic of Vietnam), places like Da Lat as well as Hoi An and Da Nang were regularly regarded as amongst the most romantic tourist places in Vietnam.
-Da Lat has also become the hub of nuclear research and biotechnology.
+Da Lat has also become a hub for nuclear research and biotechnology.